Muhammad Yunus: Controversies

-Change of Hasina's opinion about Yunus (2007)
+Breakdown in relations between Hasina and Yunus (2007)

 Yunus maintained a professional relationship with Hasina.
 Yunus appointed Hasina—along with U.S. First Lady Hillary Clinton—as co-chair of a microcredit summit held 2–4 February 1997.
 In her statement she praised, "the outstanding work done by Professor Yunus and the Grameen Bank he founded. ...
 The success of the Grameen Bank has created optimism about the viability of banks engaged in extending micro-credit to the poor".
 The inaugural ceremony of Grameen Phone, Bangladesh's largest telephone service, took place at Hasina's office on 26 March 1997.
 Using Grameen Phone, Hasina made the first call to Thorbjorn Jagland, the then-Norwegian prime minister.
 When her conversation ended, she received another call, from Laily Begum, a Grameen Phone employee.

-On 11 January 2007, Army General Moeen U Ahmed staged a military coup, and Fakhruddin Ahmed took office on 11 January 2007 as Chief Advisor saying he intended to arrange free and fair elections but also to clean up corruption.
+On 11 January 2007, Army General Moeen U Ahmed staged a military intervention, and Fakhruddin Ahmed took office on 11 January 2007 as Chief Advisor saying he intended to arrange free and fair elections but also to clean up corruption.
 While Khaleda Zia and Hasina criticised Fakruddin and claimed that it was not his job to clean up corruption, Yunus expressed his satisfaction.
 In an interview with the AFP news agency, Yunus remarked "There is no ideology here."
-In reaction to Yunus' comments Sheikh Hasina called him a "usurer who has not only failed to eradicate poverty but has also nurtured poverty."
+In reaction to Yunus's comments Sheikh Hasina called him a "usurer who has not only failed to eradicate poverty but has also nurtured poverty."
 This was Hasina's first public statement against Yunus.

 The Awami League government of Sheikh Hasina campaigned against Grameen and Yunus.
 The New York Times reported, "Her actions appear to be retaliation for Mr. Yunus's announcement in 2007 that he would seek public office, even though he never went through with his plans".
-According to Times of India, one other factor contributed to her decision against Yunus: the Nobel Peace Prize.
+According to The Times of India, one other factor contributed to her decision against Yunus: the Nobel Peace Prize.

-Hasina thought she would win the Nobel Peace Prize for signing the 1997 Chittagong Hill Tracts peace treaty.
+It was rumored that Hasina thought that she would win the Nobel Peace Prize for signing the 1997 Chittagong Hill Tracts peace treaty.
 On 9 March, Attorney General Mahbubey Alam expressed the government's attitude when he said, "Prime Minister Sheikh Hasina should have been awarded the Nobel Peace Prize".
 He went on to challenge the wisdom of the Nobel committee.